su2code/su2code.github.io/_docs_v7/Gradients-Limiters.md

 `WEIGHTED_LEAST_SQUARES`: Compute the gradient of a field using inverse-distance-weighted approximation.
 The default option is set to `WEIGHTED_LEAST_SQUARES`.

 The spatial gradients method used only for upwind reconstruction is specified by the `NUM_METHOD_GRAD_RECON` field.
 An additional method is available; `LEAST_SQUARES`: Compute the gradient of a field using unweighted Least- Squares approximation.
-If this field is left empty or set to `NONE` it defaults to `NUM_METHOD_GRAD`.
+If the `NUM_METHOD_GRAD_RECON` field is left empty or set to `NONE` it defaults to `NUM_METHOD_GRAD`.

 Thin Shear Layer gradient reconstruction is always used for the construction of the Jacobian.